alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/make-export-declaration-online.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-If you don’t make export declarations regularly, you can make export declarations online via the National Export System (NES).
+If you only make export declarations occasionally, you can make export declarations online via the National Export System (NES).

 NES is part of HMRC’s Customs Handling Import and Export Freight (CHIEF) system.